 Oscillating or vibrating PEP devices, such as Flutter® and Aerobika®, provide variable resistance to combine positive pressure with airway vibrations.
+This helps shake mucus loose from airway walls.

 PEP Mask

 PEP mask therapy uses a close-fitting face mask with a one-way valve to provide resistance to the breath out.